1999–2000 Arsenal F.C. season: Final

 In the lead up to the final against Galatasaray in Copenhagen, scuffles took place between British and Turkish supporters at City Hall Square after an Arsenal fan was stabbed.
 The incident, dubbed the "Battle of Copenhagen" by the media led to 19 civilians injured and 60 arrests.
 The match itself was a lacklustre affair; neither side scored after 90 minutes and in extra time Gheorghe Hagi was sent off.
 It was decided on penalties and Arsenal lost after Šuker and Patrick Vieira missed their spot-kicks.
 Wenger was disappointed with the manner of the defeat and criticised Spanish referee Antonio López Nieto for not tossing a coin to decide where the shoot-out would take place like UEFA promised him.

 Player statistics

 Arsenal used a total of 32 players during the 1999–2000 season and there were 15 different goalscorers.
 There were also six squad members who did not make a first-team appearance in the campaign.
 Kanu featured in 50 matches whereas Vieira started the most games for Arsenal – 47 in total.

 The team scored a total of 106 goals in all competitions.
 The highest goalscorer was Henry, with 26 goals, followed by Kanu who scored 17 goals.
-Six Arsenal players were sent off during the season: Vieira, Keown, Henry, Grimandi (twice) and Luzhnyi.
+Six Arsenal players were sent off during the season: Vieira, Keown, Henry, Grimandi (twice), Ljungberg and Luzhnyi.